JyrgenSuvalov/klaar/README.md

 # Klaar

-Real-time microphone processing for macOS.
-Klaar runs your mic through a fixed chain — **noise gate → 8-band parametric EQ → de-esser → compressor → limiter** — and exposes the processed signal as a virtual microphone that any communication app (Zoom, Teams, Discord, FaceTime, Slack, Google Meet, …) can select as its input.
+Klaar ("clear" in Estonian) is a real-time microphone processing app for macOS.
+It runs your mic through a fixed chain — **noise gate → 8-band parametric EQ → de-esser → compressor → limiter** — and exposes the processed signal as a virtual microphone that any communication app (Zoom, Teams, Discord, FaceTime, Slack, Google Meet, …) can select as its input.
+It also adds a global mute keyboard schortcut, so you don't have to remember the various shortcuts different apps use.

 It ships with its own CoreAudio HAL driver and runs from the menu bar.

 ![Klaar interface screenshot](assets/klaar_screenshot.png)

+## Why

+I have a decent mic and audio interface, but wanted an easy way to process my microphone signal for online calls.
+I could purchase something like a [dbx 286s](https://dbxpro.com/en/products/286s) and that would work great.
+Or I could run that processing digitally.
+The latter is possible via e.g. running VSTs inside a DAW or OBS and using preexisting loopback solutions to route the audio to your conference app.
+But I wanted something simpler and lightweight.

+If you are using the AirPods mic or something similar, Klaar's utility would probably be minimal.
+If you have a somewhat decent mic you can get close to, Klaar can help provide that final polish.

 ## Install